Ipswich Town 0

 Costa almost broke the deadlock in the 73rd minute with a tremendous hooked volley from the edge of the area that drew an equally good save from Bialkowski.

-Saville became the second home player to be booked after he had fouled Chambers, before Matt Doherty almost did the trick firing just wide after he had taken a return pass from Mason.
+Teixeira became the second home player to be booked for dissent after a Saville foul on Chambers, before Matt Doherty almost did the trick firing just wide after he had taken a return pass from Mason.
 Chambers was booked for obstructing Doherty moments later.

 In the 90th minute Ipswich almost snatched the win.
 A deep free-kick was punted into the box and Ikeme looked to be fouled as he lost his grip.
 The ball was prodded towards the empty net and Batth came to the rescue heading clear.